sapo/Ink/README.md

 6. Keep coming back to the documentation to help you along the way.
 7. That's it!
 You'll see how easy it is once you pick it up.

+## LESS Compiler

+The latest version of Ink was built with **LESS 1.3.3**.
+You may get some **compilation errors** with the new **LESS 1.4** version.
+We're currently working on updating our less code to comply with the syntax changes introduced with LESS 1.4.

 ## Legal stuff

 We built Ink by standing on the shoulders of giants, following the opensource mantra.
 We acknowledge & credit those giants here.